N-DucharmeBarth-NOAA/2024-npo-sma-shiny/README.md

 # 2024-npo-sma-shiny

 Model output and code needed to produce a Shiny dashboard for the 2024 [ISC](https://isc.fra.go.jp/index.html) stock assessment of North Pacific Ocean shortfin mako shark.
+The full assessment report can be found [here](https://meetings.wcpfc.int/node/22828), and is a product of the ISC Shark Working Group ([SHARKWG](https://isc.fra.go.jp/working_groups/shark.html)).

 ### Running the models locally